-Advocates, Inc. believes that the best way to effectively serve Deaf clients and to become an "employer of choice" for Deaf professionals and paraprofessionals is to honor the culture and values of the Deaf community.
-Advocates achieves this by carefully attending to 4 key components of the workplace: providing a culturally competent environment; employing Deaf professionals and paraprofessionals in Deaf programs as well as in key leadership positions; maximizing communication access across the organization; and offering a comprehensive training curriculum.
+We believe that the best way to effectively serve Deaf individuals and to become an employer of choice for Deaf professionals is to honor the culture and values of the Deaf community.
+To do so, we provide a culturally competent environment; employ Deaf professionals in all Deaf programs as well as in key leadership positions; maximize communication access across the organization; and offer a comprehensive training curriculum.

 • Hearing staff are offered the opportunity to learn ASL and participate in Deaf culture trainings on a regular basis.

 • Deaf and hearing staff participate together in training opportunities.

 • Deaf and hearing staff attend annual events such as the annual holiday party and employee recognition evening with interpreters always present.